bpfel/MassflowController_code/docs/source/GUI.rst

 GUI
 ===

-The structure of the graphical user interface can be described as follows: The outermost layer is a simple launcher, that deploys the main Qt application and loads the main window.
+The structure of the graphical user interface can be described as follows: The outermost layer is within the main file, which deploys the Qt application and loads the main window.

-.. autoclass:: GUI.Launcher.Launcher
-   :members:

 The main window then controls the different experiment pages :py:class:`GUI.ExperimentPages.ExperimentPage`, one for each experimentation step, with a stacked layout and manages the switching between those pages.
 The pages are built up